 What to keep in mind when founding an OÜ in Estonia?

+Private limited company (OÜ) remains the most popular of all company types in Estonia.
+Especially for small to medium-sized businesses.
+Thanks to Estonia’s digital-first approach, e-residents and non-residents can easily establish and manage their companies remotely.
 Minimum share capital is 0,1€.
 The amount of initial capital is decided by the founders depending on the capitalization needs of the company.
 Capital must be paid and declared in tax office upon registration of the company.
 Shareholders’ personally liability is limited to the amount on their capital contribution.

 OÜ is a perfect choice when setting up a small or medium-sized business as an e-resident or non-resident.
 Here you can also find a full guide to starting a business in Estonia that is focused on starting an OÜ.